 Since Fall 2018 Frontier Community College has offered eight-week gateway courses in English as an alternative to semester-long remedial courses.
 This allows Frontier's students who are not overly confident with their composition skills, or who slightly missed the cutoff scores with the placement tests, to choose the eight-week long Introduction to Composition which refreshes English skills and prepares students for the eight-week long college-level Composition 1.
 In addition, Introduction to Composition counts as transferable credit in contrast to a traditional remedial course, which does not.
 In total, 20 students took advantage of the new structuring in the Fall 2018 semester.
-All of those students successfully transitioned into Frontier's college-level Composition 1.
+All of those students successfully transitioned into Frontier's college-level Composition 1 course.
+Of those 20, 17 students successfully completed Composition 1.
 The Spring